aiven/aiven-docs/docs/platform/concepts/logs-metrics-alerts.md

 ## Metrics

-On the **Overview** page of your service, select **Integrations** to set up an integration to push service metrics to an M3, InfluxDB® or PostgreSQL® service on Aiven.
+On the **Overview** page of your service, select **Integrations** to set up an integration to push service metrics to an M3 or PostgreSQL® service on Aiven.
 This can be an existing service or you can create a new one to receive the metrics.